Premack Principle explained

-Premack principle: this article explains the Premack Principle in a practical way.
-After reading you will understand the basics of this powerful psychology tool.
+Premack principle: this article explains the Premack Principle, developed by David Premack in a practical way.
+This article contains the general definition of the Premack Principle, its origins, the Theory of Mind and some criticism on the model.
+After reading you will understand the basics of this psychology theory.

 What is the Premack principle?
 Definition and example

 The Premack principle states that more likely behavior will reinforce less likely behavior.
 That sounds complicated.